philips-software/roslyn-analyzers/README.md

 Enabling a new rule on a legacy codebase can be daunting.
 Some rules (e.g., Avoid Duplicate Code, Avoid Static Classes) support configuration and whitelisting - again via the .editorconfig.

+# Visual Studio 2019 Support

+These packages reference Microsoft.CodeAnalysis version 3.6, which shipped with Visual Studio 2019 16.6.

 # Still on Visual Studio 2017?

 If you are still working with Visual Studio 2017, use the 1.0.x versions of the analyzers.